digime/digime-sdk-ios/README.md

 To register a Consent Access contract check out [Digi.me Dev Support](https://developers.digi.me).
 There you can request a Contract ID and App ID to which it is bound.

 ### Contract Private Key
 All content retrieved by the SDK is encrypted in transit using the public key bound to the certificate that was created when the Consent Access contract was created.
-For SDK to be able to decrypt content transparently matching private key must be provided (i.e. from the key pair created for contract).
+For the SDK to be able to decrypt content transparently matching private key must be provided (i.e. from the key pair created for contract).

 Digi.me SDK accepts PKCS #12 encoded files as the default key storage format.